top of page

 Starting:

-Group 1: 4 x 4 sessions.
-1) 12th of April 2025, 2) 10th of May 2025, 3) 7th of June 2025, 4) 5th of July 2025.
+Group 1: 4 sessions (90 Mins each).
+1) 10th of October, 2) 24th of October 2025, 3) 7th of November 2025, 4) 21st of November 2025.

 Group supervision sessions enable group members to:

-Deepen their understanding of trauma informed practice, ensuring they provide safe, compassionate and effective support to individuals impacted by FDV, sexual abuse, and attachment wounds.
+• Deepen their understanding of trauma informed practice, ensuring they provide safe, compassionate and effective support to individuals impacted by FDV, sexual abuse, and attachment wounds.

-Explore complex cases involving family and domestic violence, enhancing their ability to recognise patterns of coercion, control and trauma responses.
+• Explore complex cases involving family and domestic violence, enhancing their ability to recognise patterns of coercion, control and trauma responses.

-Enhance their awareness of attachment dynamics in therapeutic work, helping clients understand how early relational experiences shape their ability to trust, connect and establish boundaries.
+• Enhance their awareness of attachment dynamics in therapeutic work, helping clients understand how early relational experiences shape their ability to trust, connect and establish boundaries.

-Receive peer and facilitator support in managing the emotional impact of working with trauma, preventing burnout and strengthening their confidence in trauma-sensitive counselling approaches.
+• Receive peer and facilitator support in managing the emotional impact of working with trauma, preventing burnout and strengthening their confidence in trauma-sensitive counselling approaches.

 Group supervision is tailored for new clinicians starting their journey as counsellors or transitioning into private practice, as well as experienced practitioners seeking to expand and enrich their skills.